Mary, Queen of Scots: Casket letters

 As an anointed queen, Mary refused to acknowledge the power of any court to try her.
 She refused to attend the inquiry at York personally but sent representatives.
 Elizabeth forbade her attendance anyway.
 As evidence against Mary, Moray presented the so-called casket letters—eight unsigned letters purportedly from Mary to Bothwell, two marriage contracts, and a love sonnet or sonnets.
 All were said to have been found in a silver-gilt casket just less than 1 ft long and decorated with the monogram of King Francis II.
 Mary denied writing them and insisted they were forgeries, arguing that her handwriting was not difficult to imitate.
 They are widely believed to be crucial as to whether Mary shared the guilt for Darnley's murder.
-The chair of the commission of inquiry, the Duke of Norfolk, described them as horrible letters and diverse fond ballads.
+The head of the commission of inquiry, the Duke of Norfolk, described them as horrible letters and diverse fond ballads.
 He sent copies to Elizabeth, saying that if they were genuine, they might prove Mary's guilt.

 The authenticity of the casket letters has been the source of much controversy among historians.
 It is impossible now to prove either way.
 The originals, written in French, were possibly destroyed in 1584 by Mary's son.
 The surviving copies, in French or translated into English, do not form a complete set.
 There are incomplete printed transcriptions in English, Scots, French, and Latin from the 1570s.
 Other documents scrutinised included Bothwell's divorce from Jean Gordon.
 Moray had sent a messenger in September to Dunbar to get a copy of the proceedings from the town's registers.

-Mary's biographers, such as Antonia Fraser, Alison Weir, and John Guy, have come to the conclusion that either the documents were complete forgeries, or incriminating passages were inserted into genuine letters, or the letters were written to Bothwell by a different person or written by Mary to a different person.
+Mary's biographers, such as Antonia Fraser, Alison Weir, and John Guy, have concluded that either the documents were complete forgeries, or incriminating passages were inserted into genuine letters, or the letters were written to Bothwell by a different person or written by Mary to a different person.
 Guy points out that the letters are disjointed and that the French language and grammar employed in the sonnets are too poor for a writer with Mary's education but certain phrases in the letters, including verses in the style of Ronsard, and some characteristics of style are compatible with known writings by Mary.